stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 Starting off
 ============

-So, you want to write the docs for your project?

-    *Where on earth do I start?*

-Well, you've come to the write [sic] place.

-The goal here is to explain how to write docs, how to get the time to write docs, and what you should be striving for with those docs.
+how do you write docs and how do you get the time to write docs?
-A lot of projects are different, and a lot are the same.
+What should you be striving for with those docs?
-We will be covering the tactics for a few different groups.
+Here are tactics for a few different groups.

-Open source developers
+Open-source developers
 ----------------------

-You have some awesome open source code, but nobody knows how to use it.
-The chance of someone discovering and using your awesome code goes up greatly with good documentation.
+Good documentation improves the chances of discovery and use of your awesome open-source code.

 Start with the :doc:`writing/beginners-guide-to-docs`, which provides practical advice on getting started.

 Developers at a company
 -----------------------

-You need help justifying writing documentation for your project.
-It seems the timelines you're given hardly allow any time to write tests, and docs always get put off until the end.
-Well, here are some ways that you can show value to your boss, and hopefully get the time to write the docs.
+Here are some ways to show value to your boss and justify writing documentation for your project despite tight deadlines:

-Get started with :doc:`writing/mindshare`, which should give you a blueprint for how you can implement a documentation solution in your company.
+Get started with :doc:`writing/mindshare`, for a blueprint for implementing a documentation solution at your company.

 Enterprise users
 ----------------

-You are a SAAS or Services company and you have developers as your target audience.
+For a SAAS or Services company with developers as your target audience, lack of great documentation will increase your support costs and give an advantage to competitors that have great documentation.
-If you don't have great documentation, your competitors will leave you in the dust.
-It will also jack up your support costs, because customers can't help themselves.

-This page of :ref:`interesting-approaches` is a good starting point to see some documentation that is well done.
+See :ref:`interesting-approaches` for examples of good documentation.